 - SYSUT1 cannot contain a concatenation list, because only the PDS directory is being processed. - The JCL contained in the input data set SYSUT2 is output to your SYSUT3 data set.
 SYSUT2 can be a PDS with a member name or a sequential data set.
-It can also be a JCL DUMMY statement, in which case only the EXEC PROC statements are output to your SYSUT3 data set. - The output on SYSUT3 contains the JCL from SYSUT2, followed by up to 255 EXEC PROC statements that represent the character sets in SYSUT1. - If the input PDS directory on SYSUT1 has more than 255 members whose names begin with C0, SYSUT3 contains the SYSUT2 JCL repeated with up to another 255 EXEC PROC statements.
-This process continues until all the SYSUT1 PDS members whose names begin with C0 are processed. z/OS has a limitation of 255 EXEC statements in a job. - You can edit the SYSUT3 output before you submit the job. - The output of this program always refers to the inline procedure CON.
+It can also be a JCL DUMMY statement, in which case only the EXEC PROC statements will be output to your SYSUT3 data set. - The output on SYSUT3 contains the JCL from SYSUT2, followed by up to 255 EXEC PROC statements representing the character sets in SYSUT1.

+If the input PDS directory on SYSUT1 has more than 255 members whose names begin with C0, SYSUT3 will contain the SYSUT2 JCL repeated with up to another 255 EXEC PROC statements.
+This process will continue until all the SYSUT1 PDS members whose names begin with C0 are processed. z/OS has a limitation of 255 EXEC statements in a job.

+- You can edit the SYSUT3 output before submitting the job. - The output of this program always refers to the inline procedure "CON".